PerfectCarl/play-transaction-retry/README.md

 Configuration
 =============

+The `transaction-retry.max` sets the number of time a request is retried.

-The number of retries can be set in your `application.conf`:
+It can be set in your `application.conf` :
 ```
 # DB locking management
 # ~~~~~
 transaction-retry.max=5
 ```
-The default value is 3.
+The *default value* is 3.

 If `transaction-retry.max` is set to 0, the module will repost the request till it succeeds (ie, till the exception disappears).
+This may lead to infinite loop **damaging your server performance**.

 How to build
 ============